-On November 12, 2015, the Company entered into a convertible note and warrant purchase agreement with three lenders under which the Company issued convertible promissory notes (the "Notes") for an aggregate principal amount of \$6.0 million and warrants exercisable for shares of the Company's equity securities at a purchase price of \$0.01 per share.
+On November 12, 2015, the Company entered into a convertible note and warrant purchase agreement (the "Note and Warrant Purchase Agreement") with three lenders under which the Company issued convertible promissory notes (the "Notes") for an aggregate principal amount of \$6.0 million and warrants exercisable for shares of the Company's equity securities at a purchase price of \$0.11 per share, on a post-Merger and post-Reverse Stock Split basis.
 The terms of the Notes included a provision whereby the Notes would be automatically converted into equity securities from a qualified financing with proceeds of at least \$25.0 million.
-The terms of the warrants included a provision whereby the warrants would be automatically exercised if the Company consummated a public offering ("PO") including a reverse merger.
-If the PO or reverse merger did not occur by February 28, 2016, the warrant coverage amount was equal to 17.5% of the outstanding principal balance of the Notes.
-The number of warrant shares into which the warrants could be exercised was equal to the warrant coverage amount divided by the per share price of the equity securities sold in a qualified financing for an exercise price of \$0.12 per share.
-The warrants also include a provision whereby in the event of a PO or reverse merger which would result in the automatic exercise of the warrants and the automatic conversion of the Notes, the exercise price of the warrants would be paid by cancelling any unpaid interest on the Notes.
+The terms of the warrants included a provision whereby the warrants would be automatically exercised if the Company consummated a public offering including a reverse merger ("PO").
+If the PO did not occur on or prior to February 28, 2016, the warrant coverage amount was equal to 17.5% of the outstanding principal balance of the Notes.
+The number of warrant shares into which the warrants could be exercised was equal to the warrant coverage amount divided by the per share price of the equity securities sold in a qualified financing for an exercise price of \$0.11 per share, on a post-Merger and post-Reverse Stock Split basis.
+The warrants also include a provision whereby in the event of a PO which would result in the automatic exercise of the warrants and the automatic conversion of the Notes, the exercise price of the warrants would be paid by cancelling any unpaid interest on the Notes.

-On November 18, 2015, the Company entered into a Subscription Agreement (the "Private Placement") with the holders of the Notes and new investors for the sale of 2,304,430 shares of its common stock at purchase price of \$17.14 per share for total gross proceeds of \$39.5 million.
-The proceeds were comprised of \$6.0 million from the conversion of the Notes and \$33.5 million of cash.
+On November 18, 2015, the Company entered into a subscription agreement (the "Subscription Agreement") with the holders of the Notes and new investors (the "Private Placement") for the sale of 2,304,430 shares of its common stock at purchase price of \$17.14 per share for total gross proceeds of \$39.5 million.
+The proceeds were comprised of approximately \$6.0 million from the conversion of the Notes and approximately \$33.5 million of cash.